thanasis457/Playful/README.md

 - The App icons are not mine.
 They are provided by Icons8 and can be found [here](https://icons8.com/icon/116726/spotify)

-- Support for Linux/Windows: This app is actually ready to build for Linux and Windows environments.
-However, neither provide an easy way to access the system's menu bar/tray and set text (to show the current song).
-They only allow the showing of icons.
-Should I find any way to go around this I'll update the project.
+- Support for Linux/Windows: Every platform has its own internal media playback system.
+Since Electron does not offer this integration, I would have to redo all the work for new platforms.
+It was a already a big challenge to get the MacOS playback information.
+Maybe in the future I might consider expanding to other OSes.